Diamond Valley Lake: Reservoir

+The reservoir was initially filled to its capacity of 800000 acre.ft in 2003.
+Water from the Colorado River Aqueduct stopped being used due to the threat of the Quagga mussel, an invasive species that has already contaminated other Southern California lakes served by the aqueduct.
 In 2009, the lake began being filled with water provided by the Inland Feeder after nearly two years without a source.
 The water replenished much of what was lost after drought conditions required the MWD to tap into the lake.
-Water from the Colorado River Aqueduct is not being used due to the threat of the Quagga mussel, an invasive species that has already contaminated other Southern California lakes served by the aqueduct.
+By March 2016, an extended drought had dropped storage to 299,638 acre.ft.

 Paleontological finds

 During excavation, bones and skeletons were found from extinct mastodons, mammoth, camel, sloth, dire wolf and long-horned bison.

 Paleontologists from the San Bernardino County Museum in Redlands, California uncovered thousands of fossils in the Diamond and Domenigoni valleys that will add immensely to the store of public knowledge about the region.
 Collectively, these animal fossils are named the Diamond Valley Lake Local Fauna.

 The paleontological finds of mammoth, mastodon, bison, and other Pleistocene Epoch species from Diamond Valley Lake provide a unique snapshot on inland southern California during the Ice Ages, and bridge a massive information gap between fossil deposits at La Brea Tar Pits in Los Angeles, California and Ice Age sites in the Mojave Desert.
 Unofficially, the Diamond Valley Lake area is often referred to as the "Valley of the Mastodons".
 Fossils from the Diamond Valley Lake site comprise a classic late Pleistocene assemblage, which includes the following extinct animals: